sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Azure-Search.md

 # Azure Search Fundamentals

 In this lab you will learn the basics of the Azure search service and how to ingest and index the provided dataset with the built-in tools.
+This lab will teach you on how to use the **Azure Portal** do ingest and search the business documents of the provided dataset.

 ## What is Azure Search